 Modern research has borne out some of these health-promoting uses (and found conflicting evidence for others).
-Researchers continue exploring the use of hot peppers or their constituents for preventing or treating various cancers, weight loss, diabetes prevention and management, cluster headaches, skin disorders, respiratory diseases (including colds, coughs, and flu), digestive ailments, and many other health problems.
+Researchers continue to explore the use of hot peppers or their constituents for preventing or treating various cancers, weight loss, diabetes prevention and management, cluster headaches, skin disorders, respiratory diseases (including colds, coughs, and flu), digestive ailments, and many other health problems.

 Plant scientists theorize that pepper plants manufacture capsaicinoids to deter mammal pests (whose molars can grind and destroy the seeds).
-That allows whole seeds to be dispersed by birds, whose tissues aren’t irritated by capsaicin.
+This allows whole seeds to be dispersed by birds, whose tissues aren’t irritated by capsaicin.

-Many people love intensely hot food for the euphoria it produces after the burn abates.
-Scientists theorize that the burning pain produced by the capsacinoids triggers release of endorphins, the body’s natural painkillers.
+Many people love intensely hot food for the euphoria that it produces after the burn abates.
+Scientists theorize that the burning pain produced by the capsacinoids triggers the release of endorphins, the body’s natural painkillers.

 Peppers for Pain Relief

-Although the hotness of a hot pepper doesn’t actually damage skin or mucous membranes, one way it may promote healing is by tricking the body into believing it’s been injured, thus triggering various natural immune and painkilling responses.
+Although the hotness of a hot pepper doesn’t actually damage skin or mucous membranes, one way that it may promote healing is by tricking the body into believing that it’s been injured, thus triggering various natural immune and painkilling responses.